 Percent of recent WSC graduates employed or in graduate school

 based on the most recent graduate survey

-Degrees offered: This program is set up so you can receive your B.A. or B.S. from Wayne State, then be ready to move on to graduate work at a professional dentistry school.
+Degrees offered: This program is set up so you can receive your B.A. or B.S. from Wayne State, then be ready to move on to graduate work in dental school.

 Suggested courses of study at WSC: Biology

 For major: 42-56, plus one year of clinical experience